intermine/im-docs/docs/get-started/tutorial/webapp.rst

 First, let's update the logo of your site.
 The logo should be 45x43 and named `logo.png`.

 1. Copy your image into this directory: `MINE_NAME/webapp/resources/webapp/model/images`
-2. Start Tomcat
+2. Make sure Tomcat is running
 3. Deploy your webapp with this command:

 .. code-block:: bash

 	ant default remove-webapp release-webapp

 You should see your new logo in the top left corner of your webapp.
-If you don't refresh your browser.
+If you don't, try clearing your browser's cache.

-If you are making lots of changes to your webapp, you may encounter some issues.
-If your webapp is slow or fails to respond, restart Tomcat.
-If Tomcat runs out of memory, you may have to kill the process as it will fail to shut down correctly.
-Upgrading to Tomcat 7 seems to help with this.
+ant targets
+""""""""""""""

 If your changes are not being reflected in your webapp, add the `clean` target: